wendigo/go-bind-plugin/README.md

 fmt.Println(plug.BuildVersion) // or fmt.Println(*plug.BuildVersion) if -dereference-vars is not used
 ```

-`plugin_api.BindPluginAPI()` ensures that plugin exports required symbols and their types are correct.
+`pluginapi.BindPluginAPI()` ensures that plugin exports required symbols and their types are correct.

 ## Usage